• linkedin

 3. Charitable organization

-Canadian foundations are a diverse group of funders, dispersed across the country, that contribute close to $6 billion dollars to in grants annually.
+Canadian foundations are a diverse group of funders, dispersed across the country, that contribute close to $11 billion in grants annually.

 To learn more about Canadian foundations: